microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-03.md

 ## Success Criteria

-Your model has been trained and registered with MLFlow and you are able to load it and generate predictions with the validation data
+Verify that your model has been trained and registered with MLFlow and you are able to load it and generate predictions with the validation data.

 ## Learning Resources